My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

 Once you’ve had your fill of playing sports, head to Jingu Stadium between March and October to catch a game of pro-league baseball.
-Be prepared for culture shock, as you watch the Japanese fans chant, dance and sing, unlike anything you would see during an MLB game.
-If you're lucky, you might even witness Yakult fans performing the famed “umbrella dance” after their team scores a run.
-You can buy tickets on game day from the ticket box, located next to Gate 9, ranging from 1,300 yen for unreserved outfield seats, to 5,300 yen premium reserved seats.
+Be prepared for a culture shock, as you watch Japanese fans chant, dance, and sing, unlike anything you would see during an MLB game.
+You may even see the Yakult fans cheering in the stands while performing their famed “umbrella dance.”

-If sports aren't your thing, head over to the Meiji Memorial Picture Gallery to see an original wall art gallery dating back to the Meiji period (1868-1912).
+If sports aren't your thing, head over to the Meiji Memorial Picture Gallery to see an original wall art gallery related to Emperor Meiji and Empress Dowager Shoken.
 The gallery also offers lessons in traditional Japanese arts ranging from ikebana (flower arranging) to traditional tea ceremony and calligraphy.